 All other information in the Registrar Information Specification must be submitted to ICANN as per 3.17 of the RAA, but it does not have to be published on the registrar's website.

 Section 3.7.11 of the RAA provides that registrars shall make available a description of the customer service handling processes available to Registered Name Holders regarding Registrar Services, including a description of the processes for submitting complaints and resolving disputes regarding the Registrar Services.
 How much detail must this process include?

 ICANN will validate that a description of the Customer Service Handling Process is available to the public on a registrar's website(s) in which a registrar offers Registrar Services, or whether it is provided upon request.
 The Customer Service Handling Process must contain sufficient detail to qualify as a valid Customer Service Handling Process.

-Section 3.18.2 provides that well-founded reports of Illegal Activity submitted to the registrar must be reviewed within 24 hours by an individual who is empowered by Registrar to take necessary and appropriate actions in response to the report.
-In responding to any such reports, Registrar will not be required to take any action in contravention of applicable law.
+Section 3.18.2 provides that well-founded reports of Illegal Activity submitted to the registrar must be reviewed within 24 hours by an individual who is empowered by the registrar to take necessary and appropriate actions in response to the report.
+In responding to any such reports, the registrar will not be required to take any action in contravention of applicable law.
 What does "well-founded" mean?